JohanBlome/encapp/README.tests.md

 This test will encode the "foo.yuv" file using the h264 encoder.
 Once it is finished, it will do the same with the "bar.yuv" file.

+## 3.8 Test definition
+The TestSetup message containes settings related to setup of the test and not the actual test itself and inlcudes the following:

+* "device_workdir"
+  * Where data can be stored on the device

+* "local_workdir"
+  * Where to store output from the test

+* "serial"
+  * Serial id of the device to be tested

+* "device_cmd";
+  * Default is adb, set it to idb for Apple

+* "run_cmd"
+  * If a different command is needed to start the device app it can be defined here e.g. "appXYZ -r " + "DEF.pbtxt.
+Needs to be self contained, i.e. paths etc, defined in the protobuf

+* separate_sources;
+  * This setting will split any test containing multiple source video file to the video files are run sequentially and removed before next file, helping memory constrained devices.

+* mediastore
+  * where to store temporary files

+* "source_dir":
+  * where to look for input file.
+This makes it possible to only have the filename and not the whole filepath in the "input.filepath" setting.

 # 4. References